NiccoloPuccinelli/SEM/README.md

 Our work proposes **Smart human-centric Ecosystem Monitoring (SEM)**, an approach that predicts **Smart Human-centric Ecosystems (SHE)** failures. **SEM** identifies failure-prone scenarios from the reconstruction error of **SHE** indicators, that is, metric values that **SEM** collects from the **SHE** at constant frequency. **SEM** computes the reconstruction error with a suitably trained *Denoising Transformer Autoencoder*.
-The experimental results that we collected on the digital mirror of peer-to-peer ride-sharing systems operating in San Francisco confirm that **SEM** can effectively predict **SHE** failures early enough to activate preventing actions.
+The experimental results that we collected on the digital shadow of peer-to-peer ride-hailing systems operating in San Francisco confirm that **SEM** can effectively predict **SHE** failures early enough to activate preventing actions.

 This replication package includes data and instructions on how to run, interpret and obtain the results presented in our work.